How to Find the Best Macbook Pro Case To Fit Your Lifestyle

 While you can applaud their creativity, I am not sure if a brand new $2000+ Apple laptop would be the best application of a creative, low rent, protection solution.

 If you purchased a Ferrari would you drive it home and park it in a garage you cobbled together from some old refrigerator boxes and some duck tape?

 Leave the inexpensive laptop cases to the "doorstop" PCs of the world.
 You spent big bucks on an Apple laptop, choose a case that's worthy of the price you paid.

 What Kind of Protection Do Your Need?

-If we leave out the "do it yourself" postal envelope and duck tape solutions, different MacBook covers have different protection capabilities.
+If we leave out the "do it yourself" postal envelope and duck tape solutions and just focus on mac cases and protection, different MacBook covers have different protection capabilities.
 To choose the best one for your needs, you’ll have to consider your day-to-day use.